nash-md/meow/README.md

 ## How to Install

-This project is written in Typescript and split into two parts, the frontend written in [React](https://reactjs.org/) and the backend based on [Express](https://expressjs.com/) and [TypeORM](https://typeorm.io/).
+This project is written in Typescript and split into two parts, the frontend written in [React](https://reactjs.org/) and the backend based on [Express](https://expressjs.com/).
 You find the React UI sources in `/frontend`, the server in `/backend`.

 ### Your own Server - Backend